aws/language-server-runtimes/runtimes/runtimes/operational-telemetry/README.md

 # Operational Telemetry for Language Server Runtimes

 The Operational Telemetry Service collects, processes and exports operational telemetry data from language server runtimes.
 This service integrates with OpenTelemetry to gather various types of operational data.
-Based on the [telemetry-schemas](./telemetry-schemas/), curretnly it can collect:
+Based on the [telemetry-schemas](./telemetry-schemas/), currently it can collect:
 * resource usage metrics,
 * caught/uncaught errors.